coderschool-ta/cs-web-design-materials/modules/week_3.md

 # Week 3 Resources -  Design Thinking with The Wallet Project
 Up to this point, you should have a good grasp on how responsive websites are built from scratch, and a clear understanding of how the web works fundamentally.
 However, knowing all the tecnical requirements for building a site is not enough, you will also need to know how to create the **best experience** for your visitors.

 This week, we will take a deep dive into the UI/UX aspects of building a website.
-UI and UX Design are the two crucial elements that make up a great product, and they work closely together.
+UI and UX are the two crucial elements that make up a great product, and they work closely together.

 <img src="https://i.imgur.com/OF5lcYU.jpg" alt="ui_vs_ux">